vfabien21/GDevelop-documentation/docs/gdevelop5/extensions/link-tools/index.md

 **Can reach**
 Can reach through links.

+!!! tip
+    The first argument ("Pick these objects...") must contain every nodes of the graph you might go through, otherwise you will only explore a portion of the graph."

 **Can reach with links limited by length**
 Can reach through a given number of links.